Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: A scalar of finite and small mass in gauge theory

-If finite corrections are expected, one should explicitly observe symmetry breaking terms in the Lagrangian.
-The transformations of fermions Landau modes founded in \cite{Buchmuller_2017} can be generalized to the $U(1)_1\cross U(1)_2$ case with $N_f$ families.
+If finite corrections are expected, one should explicitly observe symmetry-breaking terms in the Lagrangian.
+The transformations of fermions Landau modes found in \cite{Buchmuller_2017} can be generalized to the $U(1)_1\times U(1)_2$ case with $N_f$ families:

-As explained before, we expect the symmetry to be broken by interaction terms.
-One can compute the transformation of the interaction terms of the complete Lagrangian given in \cite{Buchmuller_2018}.
-The variation of the mass term